pymodbus-dev/pymodbus/doc/source/roadmap.rst

     - Simplify transaction manager (central control point)
     - Remove ModbusControlBlock
 - 3.7.6, bug fix release, with:
-    - Not planned (unless a critical bug is found)
+    - Not planned
 - 3.8.0, with:
     - new transaction handling
+    - transaction 100% coverage
+    - skip_encode, zero_mode parameters removed
 - 4.0.0, with:
-    - client async, but with sync/async API
+    - client async with sync/async API
     - Only one datastore, but with different API`s
     - Simulator standard in server
     - GUI client, to analyze devices